 Eva’s Customer Service Pick: Presence Family Care Pack from People Power

-For example, it might detect if your grandma (or another senior in your family) forgot to take her medicine, didn’t turn off the stove, or didn’t close the refrigerator, the door, if she / they did not return from the walk at the usual time, fell down and not moving, woke up in the night and so on.
+For example, it might detect if your grandma (or another senior in your family) forgot to take her medicine, didn’t turn off the stove, or didn’t close the refrigerator, the door, if she/they did not return from the walk at the usual time, fell down and not moving, woke up in the night and so on.

-The 24-hours monitoring might include signals from different kind of sensors like leak detectors, humidity and temperature control, medicine monitoring, bathroom activity, lighting, and motion sensors, and others.
+The 24-hours monitoring might include signals from different kinds of sensors like leak detectors, humidity and temperature control, medicine monitoring, bathroom activity, lighting, and motion sensors, and others.
 It can also be expanded by Amazon Alexa, Google Home, video cameras and other devices.

-You can set up rules on who to alert in different day time in case something unusual happens, or who to call if the default caregiver did not respond.
-It also provides a system of smart reminders for the whole family to call or check upon their loved ones at a certain time, like “It’s your turn to call Grandma today” , or “Dan didn’t find time to talk to dad today, may be you could do it?”, or “Order mom’s medicine today.”
+You can set up rules on who to alert in the different day time in case something unusual happens, or who to call if the default caregiver did not respond.
+It also provides a system of smart reminders for the whole family to call or check upon their loved ones at a certain time, like “It’s your turn to call Grandma today” , or “Dan didn’t find time to talk to dad today, maybe you could do it?”, or “Order mom’s medicine today.”

 Ben’s Customer Service Pick: Apple

 The Why: “My girlfriend had a really good experience with Apple very recently.
 She bought a refurbished Macbook Air, but when it came the battery was fucked, along with some other stuff in the firmware; We weren’t sure what but it wouldn’t stay turned on and was very slow.

 She called up Apple and they initially connected to her to a sales or something, and she didn’t really get the answer she wanted – they said something about needing to post it back to them etc. So, she calls them back and gets the same agent she spoke to earlier.
 He’s like, ‘Woah, that never happens’, totally agrees she shouldn’t have to post it back and books her in at the store.